sxz1alpha/day-planner/README.md

 # Day Planner

 This is a simple day planner for busy professionals.
-There are time blocks for regular buisness hours that dynamically change color to reflect weather that block is in the past, present or future.
+There are time blocks for regular buisness hours that dynamically change color to reflect if that block is in the past, present or future.
 As a military veteran i elected to make the planner on military time.
 When a user clicks the save button the page backs up the input field to local storage.

 The deployed application can be found here: